Rom Landau: Travels

 Rom Landau first visited Morocco in 1924 and became a student of Islamic culture.
 Landau taught himself Arabic and spent as much time as he could afford living and travelling in North Africa and the Middle East.
 In 1937 he visited King Ibn Saud of Saudi Arabia, King Abdullah I of Jordan, and other secular and religious leaders of the Middle East.
 Landau published a book, Arm the Apostles (1938), about his trip in which he advocated arming the Arabs so that they might aid the British and French in the coming war with Nazi Germany.

 Second World War

 Landau became a British citizen and served as a volunteer in the Royal Air Force (1939–41), and later a member of the Arab Committee of the Intelligence Department of the British Foreign Office (1941–45).
 During this period he published (with A. J. Arberry) the standard work Islam Today (1943).
-After the war, Landau returned to North Africa and he established close personal ties there with Sultan Mohammed V of Morocco and other Arab leaders of liberation movements.
-Landau discreetly supported the groups, but his interest in the cause of Arab independence would seem to have been motivated more by a traditionalist's wish to slow the region's modernisation and Europeanisation than to improve the common people's living standards.